pavan-mg/pavan-mg.github.io/README.md

 ### Scholastic

 *   Secured, All India Ranking of 3,192 in JEE Advanced (99.7 Percentile), among 2.2 lakh selected applicants out of 1.2 Million.
 *   Awarded Certificate of Merit (Rank 15) in Karnataka Regional Mathematical Olympiad.
-Among the top 700 in the Country to qualify for Indian National Mathematical Olympiad
+Among the top 700 in the Country to qualify for the Indian National Mathematical Olympiad
 *   Secured State Rank 18 in National Talent Search Examination (Stage 1) 2015 by DSERT, Karnataka (out of 70,000).

 ### Extra-Curricular Activities